What are the legal requirements of a wedding under current Australian Law?

 How much does a celebrant cost?

 This is entirely up to the individual celebrant who may wish to tailor their fees to the type of ceremony, scale and location.
-For me for example, an elopement in the park with a guest list of 5 would be a different fee than a wedding in the country.
+I offer one set fee for legal or “registry style” weddings without all the personalised stories and content, or one fee for the full bells and whistles.

 Is that show ‘Married at First Sight’ legit?